Guidelines Concerning Coronavirus COVID-19

 - Use hand disinfectant

-- Maintain a safe distance between yourself and other customers
+- Always keep a sufficient safety distance between yourself and other customers also in day trip huts and at other campsites

 - If possible, bring your own drinking water